UNDER CONSTRUCTION

 The method does two things:- Create an instance of the editor by calling the (private) constructor.

-The constructor calls its parents constructor with the customization and the addEventInfotMethod as arguments. - Call performInitialization() on the EditorTemplate.
+The constructor calls its parents constructor with thecustomization, a window title and the methodaddFormerEmployeeof the company service as arguments. - Call performInitialization() on the EditorTemplate.

 This will call the methods: configureEditor(), getMainEditPanel()